2022–23 Clemson Tigers men's basketball team

 The 2022–23 Clemson Tigers men's basketball team represented Clemson University during the 2022–23 NCAA Division I men's basketball season.
 The Tigers were led by thirteenth-year head coach Brad Brownell and played their home games at Littlejohn Coliseum in Clemson, South Carolina as members of the Atlantic Coast Conference.

 Clemson started the season 6–0 in ACC play for the first time since the ACC was created as a conference.
 Their previous best was in the 1996–97 season when they started 5–0.
 The Tigers continued their run by defeating Duke but then lost to Wake Forest to end their undefeated run.
 They won their next two games and were 9–1 at the halfway point of the conference season.
 This gave the team its best six, seven, eight, nine and ten game starts in conference history.
 The Tigers would set another program record on February 15, 2023 when they defeated Florida State 94–54 at home.
 This was the Tigers' largest victory in ACC play, beating the previous record of a 34 point win in 1975.

+The Tigers finished the season 23–11 and 14–6 in ACC play to finish in a three-way tie for third place.
+As the third seed in the ACC tournament, they earned a bye into the Quarterfinals where they defeated sixth seed NC State for the third time during the season.
+They fell to second seeded Virginia in the Semifinals.
+They were not selected for the NCAA tournament and were listed as the fourth team out on Selection Sunday.
+They received a first overall seed in the National Invitation Tournament.
+Despite being the first seed, and hosting, the Tigers lost to Morehead State in the First Round to end their season.